Steven Sims

 Steven Sims Jr. (born March 31, 1997) is an American professional football wide receiver and punt returner.
 He played college football for the Kansas Jayhawks and signed with the Washington Redskins as an undrafted free agent in 2019.

 Early life and college

 Sims attended and played high school football at Travis High School in Pecan Grove, Texas.
 A 2-star recruit, Sims committed to Kansas over offers from McNeese State, Prairie View A&M, Southeastern Louisiana, Southern, and Stephen F. Austin.
-He was a wide receiver, kick returner, and punt returner at Kansas from 2015 to 2018.
+He was a wide receiver, kick returner, and punt returner at the University of Kansas from 2015 to 2018.